lanoxx/tilda/HACKING.md

         git archive --prefix=tilda-1.2.#/ -o ../tilda_1.2.#.orig.tar.gz HEAD

+ 6. Checkout the [packaging files for tilda][1] and update the change log at `debian/changelog` such that it contains an entry for the latest version of tilda.
+Note: the `debian/changelog` should not contain information about tilda specific changes but about changes related to the Debian packaging.

 # Building a package

 With the above `git archive` command you get a tarball